zhiming99/rpc-frmwrk/README.md

 5. A tree-like hierarchical persistant registry.

 ---
+[`Sat Jan 15 2022 07:03:42 PM Beijing`]
+1. Merged buf2var-dev to the master branch.
+2. The performance gain is about 10%~20%.
+3. Next we start the Json support.

 [`Wed Jan 05 2022 04:20:20 PM Beijing`]
 1. Added a new branch 'buf2var-dev' for migration from CConfigDb to CConfigDb2.